avizii/avizii/README.md

 ### :man_technologist: About Me :

-- :telescope: I'm working as a data engineer and specializing in distributed systems and query engines.
+- :telescope: I'm working as a eletrical teacher in professional senior high school and specializing in EECS.
 - :seedling:
 - :zap: